nautobot/nautobot/nautobot/docs/additional-features/custom-fields.md

 ### Custom Selection Fields

-Each custom selection field must have at least two choices.
-These are specified as a comma-separated list.
-Choices appear in forms in the order they are listed.
+Choices are stored as independent values and are assigned a numeric weight which affects their ordering in selection lists and dropdowns.
 Note that choice values are saved exactly as they appear, so it's best to avoid superfluous punctuation or symbols where possible.

 If a default value is specified for a selection field, it must exactly match one of the provided choices.
+Note that the default value can only be set on the custom field after its corresponding choice has been added.

 The value of a multiple selection field will always return a list, even if only one value is selected.